RichardChambers/driver/KeDeiTFT/README.md

 smaller font reduces the memory required for the bitmap font table and also allows for more text to be displayed.

+### Added additional bitmap font tables

+As part of working to reduce the amount of memory required for bitmap font tables, we have found a couple of different variations of bitmap fonts.
+One of these is 8x5 meaning each row of the bitmap table is 5 columns.
+Howver we have also found that the orientation of the text character represented by a row of bitmaps in the font table can be different than what our previous two bitmap fonts, the original 8x16 and the added 8x8 bitmap fonts, encode.

+We have added character bitmap transformations to allow the use of these other bitmap font representations.

+We now have bitmap font tables for the ASCII characters from space (0x20) to close curly brace (0x7d) which can be configured to eliminate lower case letters to save memory.
+ - 8x5 with each row being 5 columns wide
+ - 8x13 with each row being 13 columns wide

+These new tables are in addition to the existing tables of an 8x16, each row 16 columns wide, and 8x8, each row 8 columns wide.
+See the file `KeDei_font.h` and the defines `USE_FONT_5_B` and `USE_FONT_13_B`.

 ### Reformated source code and added comments

 The first large change has been to reformat the source code in places to make it more readable and to